 - The trustees of an English trust in The Consumers Trust bankruptcy pending in the Southern District of New York.

-- Official creditors committees in other widely known bankruptcies such as Blockbuster Video in New York, Federated Department Stores in Ohio, Florsheim Shoes in Illinois, Herman's Sporting Goods in New Jersey, Long John Silver Restaurants in Delaware, The Walking Company in California, The Athlete's Foot in New York, Filene's Basement in Massachusetts, Stage Stores in Texas, Levitz Home Furnishings in New York, SportsTown in Georgia, The Bombay Company in Texas, Steve & Barry's in New York, Goody's Family Clothing in Delaware, Princeton Ski Shops in New Jersey, GI Joe's in Delaware, Harvey Electronics in New York, Lillian Vernon in Delaware, EPV Solar in New Jersey, Pizzeria Uno in New York, Ritz Camera Centers in Delaware, Beyond Oblivion in New York, The Sharper Image in Delaware, United Retail Group in New York, as well as hundreds of others.
+- Official creditors committees in other widely known bankruptcies such as Blockbuster Video in New York, Federated Department Stores in Ohio, Florsheim Shoes in Illinois, Herman's Sporting Goods in New Jersey, Long John Silver Restaurants in Delaware, The Walking Company in California, The Athlete's Foot in New York, Filene's Basement in Massachusetts, Stage Stores in Texas, Levitz Home Furnishings in New York, SportsTown in Georgia, The Bombay Company in Texas, Steve & Barry's in New York, Goody's Family Clothing in Delaware, Princeton Ski Shops in New Jersey, GI Joe's in Delaware, Harvey Electronics in New York, Lillian Vernon in Delaware, EPV Solar in New Jersey, Pizzeria Uno in New York, Ritz Camera Centers in Delaware, Beyond Oblivion in New York, Sierra Snowboards in San Jose, CA, The Sharper Image in Delaware, United Retail Group in New York, as well as hundreds of others.

 - Unofficial committees in CompUSA in Dallas Texas, Rag Shops in New Jersey, K's Merchandise Mart in Illinois, Mortt's Distributors in New Hampshire, Klein's All Sports in New York, Work 'n Gear in Massachusetts, Dunlaps in Texas, Boot Town in Texas, Ski Market in Massachusetts, and many more.